zydou/arti/web/docs/contributing/contributing.md

 >

 Please do not to rebase and squash MRs during the review cycle.
 If you want to make changes to your MR, please add new commits rather than squashing.
 You can use the [`fixup!`](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---autosquash) or `squash!` ([autosquash](https://thoughtbot.com/blog/autosquashing-git-commits)) syntax.
 This is a good idea if the un-fixed state breaks the tests or is otherwise broken, but is not needed otherwise.

-## Getting started

-You might want to begin by looking around the [codebase](https://gitlab.torproject.org/tpo/core/arti/), or getting to know our [architecture](/contributing/for-developers/architecture).

-- More tests would always be great.
-You can look at the [coverage reports](https://tpo.pages.torproject.net/core/arti/coverage/) to find out what parts need the more love.
-- Parsing more Tor document types would be neat.
-- More documentation examples would be great.
-- Improvements or bugfixes to the existing code would be great.
-- Improving the look and feel of the documentation would also rock.

-We make notes throughout the document in comments with strings like "FIXME" or "TODO".

-When we have TODOs that we want to fix prior to the release of a particular feature or milestone, we define a special TODO format.
-Right now, we have "TODO HS" (or "TODO hs") for things we intend to fix before we release support for Tor Hidden Services (.onion services).

-If you want to make a temporary change that should not to be merged, mark it with <code>XX&#88;X</code>.
-This will be spotted by the CI, preventing a mistaken merge.

-We have provided a list of features that we wish other crates had in a file called [`WANT_FROM_OTHER_CRATES`](https://gitlab.torproject.org/tpo/core/arti/-/blob/main/WANT_FROM_OTHER_CRATES), so that you can find a place to contribute even if you don't want to write new code.

-Finally, check out [the bugtracker](https://gitlab.torproject.org/tpo/core/arti/-/issues).
-There are some tickets there labeled as ["First Contribution"](https://gitlab.torproject.org/tpo/core/arti/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=First%20Contribution).
-That label means that we think they might be a good place to start out.

 ## What to watch out for